 Saturday 7 July -- Guy’s Cliffe House and Guy’s Cliffe walled garden, Warwick.
 We explored the ruined Guy’s Cliffe mansion and the attached mediaeval chapel.
 Later we saw the estate's original kitchen garden, since 2014 undergoing restoration by volunteers associated with the Guys Cliffe Walled Garden Trust.

 (See events page for fuller details of recent lectures and visits)

-News (local history noticeboard): On our recently added page --find news about Astley Castle Open days, the BALH Local History Day in June, Geoge Eliot and her bicentenary, the Kenilworth FHS Programme, the 'Lest We Forget' event at Warwick, a Berkswell event on Parish Migration and the Prison History launch event; also Newcomen lectures in Birmingham, Research Conversations at Stratford, and details of the fine Radway civil war display.
+News (local history noticeboard): On our recently added page -- find news about a new Civil War project, Geoge Eliot and her bicentenary, the Kenilworth FHS Programme, and the Southam Heritage Collection; also Newcomen lectures in Birmingham, Research Conversations at Stratford, and details of the fine Radway civil war display.
 For comprehensive details of Warwickshire events, see our Bulletin.